amplience/dc-sample-blog-nextjs/README.md

 By default your search index is sorted in the order in which your blog posts are published, to change this so they are sorted by the most recent, you need to add a "customRanking" to your primary index.

-On your index select the "Configure" tab and paste in the following configuration and click "Save" (if you asked, don't copy this setting to your replicas)
+On your index select the "Configure" tab and paste in the following configuration and click "Save" (if you're asked, don't copy this setting to your replicas)

 ```json
 {